cse-sim/cse/doc/src/records/dhwuse.md

 **wuFlow=*float***

 Draw flow rate at the point of use (in other words, the mixed-water flow rate).  wuFlow = 0 is equivalent to omitting the DHWUSE.
-There is no enforced upper limit on wuFlow, however, unrealistically large values will cause runtime errors.
+There is no enforced upper limit on wuFlow, however, unrealistically large values can cause runtime errors.

 **Units**   **Legal Range**      **Default**   **Required**  **Variability**
 ----------- -------------------  ----------- ------------- -------------------------